MultiSafepay/docs/content/api/payment_methods/post-order-applepay.md

 ----------------
 `description` | string | required

-A text which will be shown with the order in your MultiSafepay account.
+A text which will be shown with the order in your MultiSafepay dashboard.
 Max 200 characters.

 ----------------
 `payment_options` | object | required